Configure endpoint proxy and Internet connectivity settings for your Microsoft Defender for Identity Sensor

 This will affect all applications including Windows services which use WinINET with LocalService, LocalSytem context.

-Enable access to Azure ATP service URLs in the proxy server
+Enable access to Defender for Identity service URLs in the proxy server

 |Service location||*.atp.azure.com DNS record|

-To ensure maximal security and data privacy, Azure ATP uses certificate based mutual authentication between each Azure ATP sensor and the Azure ATP cloud backend.
+- To ensure maximal security and data privacy, Defender for Identity uses certificate based mutual authentication between each Defender for Identity sensor and the Defender for Identity cloud backend.
 If SSL inspection is used in your environment, make sure that the inspection is configured for mutual authentication so it does not interfere in the authentication process.